erinvdoyle/tarot/README.md

 <img src="assets/documentation/drawinstructionsh3.png" width="250px"/>
 </p>

 - Each section features an h3 element to introduce the content below.
-This one has a gold gradient background as I felt the metallic appearance was reminiscent of gold coins and kept with the fortune teller theme
+This one has a gold gradient background as I felt the metallic appearance was reminiscent of gold coins and kept with the feel of tarot

 ### Instructions content